 The animal care staff are responsible for providing lab animals with food, water, sanitary housing, and health care, as required.
 Each room is checked daily to make sure animals have food and water, and to check for any maintenance problems.
 In addition, each shoebox cage is changed at least weekly and water bottles are washed weekly.
-Stainless steel animal racks are washed every 2 weeks.
+Housing in stainless steel animal racks requires scientific justification.
+These racks are washed every 2 weeks.
 Laboratory animal veterinary staff make routine rounds and are available for consultation or emergencies.
 For emergency veterinary care, research staff should contact Department of Animal Resources (333-2564) who can reach the veterinarian on-call.
 After hours, the vet-on call number is (217)244-4100.